theforeman/foreman-packaging/README.md

     popd
     mv -v $DIR/pkg/*.tar.{bz2,gz} $HOME/rpmbuild/SOURCES/ 2>/dev/null

+You'll also need an alias `kojikat` to point to:

+    koji -c ~/.koji/katello-config build

 ## HOWTO: create a new core package or dependency

 1. Check if it's available in Fedora: